devoptimist/a2_cluster_config_manager/README.md

 # Overview
-This terraform code can help yopu manage your automate cluster frontend configuration.
+This terraform code can help you manage your automate cluster frontend configuration.

 #### Supported platforms:
  * Linux